jperkin/www.perkin.org.uk/_posts/2012-10-24-setting-up-samba-on-smartos.markdown

 In order for shares to automatically show up in e.g. the OSX Finder, you will need to be running some kind of mDNS service on the server.

-The easiest solution is to simply enable `dns/multicast` in the global zone, i.e.:
+The easiest solution is to simply enable `dns/multicast` in the zone, i.e.:

 {% highlight bash %}
 $ svcadm enable dns/multicast
 {% endhighlight %}

 This will then show up based on the hostname of the server, and clicking on it should show the `store` mount we created.

 ## All done